Mauricio Dubon Player Props: Astros vs. Rockies

 Rockies Pitching Rankings

-- The 7.3 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.
+- The 7.3 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.65).
+- The Rockies have a 5.63 team ERA that ranks 29th among all league pitching staffs.

-- Bird (2-1) takes the mound for the Rockies to make his second start of the season.

-- His last appearance was in relief on Sunday when the righty tossed two-thirds of an inning against the New York Yankees, surrendering two earned runs while giving up three hits.
+- His most recent appearance was on Saturday against the New York Yankees, when the lefty tossed six innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.